oist/optinist/docs/utils/tutorials.md

 <img width="200px" src="../_static/tutorials/fig5_imagenode2.png" alt="Whole" />
 </p>

 Then, connect the analysis nodes in the order you like to process.
-The color of the connector indicates the input and the output of the node.
-Color corresponds to the format of data.
+Drugging from an output connector to an input connector creates an edge.
+The color of the connector indicates the format.
 For example, red is the image type format.
 You can only connect the same color.
 (Exception: black is an undefined data format.
 You can connect the black connector with any other connector, but be careful it does not check the consistency of input and output).

 <br>
 <p align="left">